For All Mankind (TV series): Casting

 In August 2018, it was announced that Joel Kinnaman, Michael Dorman, Sarah Jones, Shantel VanSanten, and Wrenn Schmidt had been cast in main roles and that Eric Ladin, Arturo Del Puerto, and Rebecca Wisocky would appear in a recurring capacity.
 In October 2018, it was reported that Jodi Balfour had been cast in a series regular role.

 In November 2020, Cynthy Wu, Coral Peña and Casey W. Johnson had been cast in main roles for the second season.
 Also, Krys Marshall and Sonya Walger were promoted to the main cast for the second season.
 In December 2020, Michaela Conlin joined the cast in a supporting role for the second season.
 In June 2021, it was reported that Edi Gathegi joined the season three cast as a series regular.
 For the fourth season, Daniel Stern, Toby Kebbell, Tyner Rushing and Svetlana Efremova were cast as series regulars.
 In July 2024, Mireille Enos and Costa Ronin were cast in series regular roles for the fifth season.

 Filming

 Principal photography for the series commenced in August 2018 in Los Angeles, California.
 In March 2019, The New York Times reported that filming had concluded.
 The filming for the second season began in December 2019.
 In August 2020, production on second season resumed after the COVID-19 halt, and the final two episodes were filmed.
 Filming for the third season began in February 2021, and concluded in mid-September 2021.
-Filming for the fourth season began in August 2022 and had wrapped by January 2023.
+Filming for the fourth season began in August 2022 and had concluded by January 2023.
 Filming for the fifth season began in July 2024.
+Filming for the sixth and final season concluded in August 2026.